 Medical coding and billing specialists gather and process patient information, including medical history, examination results, symptoms, diagnostic tests, treatment history, and more.
 Once they obtain this history, medical coders are then responsible for ensuring the accuracy and patient confidentiality of these files as they present them to healthcare providers or insurance agencies. he main responsibility of medical coders is to create claims that match diagnoses, treatments, and procedures with the corresponding numeric codes.
 This information is entered into a database and then sent off to an insurance carrier, where it will be approved or denied.
 If all of the documentation is accurate, the claim will be approved, and the healthcare provider will be reimbursed.
 In the case that the claim is denied, the medical coder assumes the additional responsibility of investigating why the claim was rejected and making any updates to the claim.

-Throughout the associate program, students will learn to develop theoretical knowledge in the field and build practical skills through laboratory instruction.
-Coursework consists of general education courses and field-specific courses in anatomy and physiology, coding, computerized accounting, insurance reimbursement, medical terminology, legal issues, and pharmacology.
+Throughout the associate degree program, students will take general education classes in addition to coursework in anatomy and physiology, coding, computerized accounting, insurance reimbursement, medical terminology, legal issues, and pharmacology.
 Students also learn about credit and collections, healthcare quality improvement techniques, integrated medical office software, office procedures, and records systems management.
-Students learn how to properly complete and file medical billing forms, and they also learn how to perform third-party reimbursement.
+Students learn how to properly complete and file medical billing forms and they also learn how to perform third-party reimbursement.